glitchdotcom/solari-board/README.md

 The Solari Board jQuery application will accept JSON from any source.
 The support team at Fog Creek feeds in tech call information from FogBugz, but the possibilities are limitless!

-The application expects a JSON array wraped in a function call ([JSONP](http://en.wikipedia.org/wiki/JSONP)) and filled with objects that have the following properties:
+The application expects a JSON array wrapped in a function call ([JSONP](http://en.wikipedia.org/wiki/JSONP)) and filled with objects that have the following properties:

   * `sDate`: the day of the appointment.
 The Solari board can handle values